SC lawmakers allocate $1.2 billion in COVID-19 aid, mostly for jobless benefits and schools

 Under the law signed in March, money not spent by Dec.
 30 reverts to federal coffers.

-And South Carolina has no plan for how to extend broadband statewide.
-The bill tasks the Office of Regulatory Staff, the state's utility oversight agency, with hiring a contractor to figure that out and buying at least 100,000 mobile hotspots that can be sent home with students so they can do their schoolwork online should schools shut down again before the plan becomes reality.
+And South Carolina has no plan for extending broadband statewide.
+The bill tasks the Office of Regulatory Staff with hiring a contractor to figure out how.
+The state's utility oversight agency also must buy at least 100,000 mobile hotspots that can be sent home with students so they can do their classwork online should schools shut down again before the plan becomes reality.

 "We've got to develop a plan, ladies and gentlemen," Smith said.
 "We need to put somebody in charge of this."